brianmwadime/smutchings.github.io/_posts/2013-11-18-lets-zap-some-ghosts.markdown

 layout: post
 title: Let's Zap Some Ghosts
 date: '2013-11-18 15:05:46'
+description: How can you use Zapier and Ghost together to back up your posts?
+meta-description: How can you use Zapier and Ghost together to back up your posts?
 ---

 What if you could take your posts from [Ghost](http://ghost.org) and share them wherever you need?
 What if you could do this without a single plugin, and for free?
 It sounds too good to be true, right, but it's not.